 - Team Goals

-Clearly, Activity Goals are those that one can directly influence, but the biggest and best goals can only be achieved if the whole team works together and works in the same timescale.
-A good way of considering this would be to start with the Annual Goals, and then break it down into quarters, asking yourself questions of what strategies can I employ to hit these objectives?
-What resources will I need and what outside influences should I be aware of that may be able to help me?
+Activity Goals can directly influence, but the biggest and best goals can only be achieved if the whole team works together and works within the same timescale.
+Start with the Annual Goals; break them down into quarters and ask yourself what strategies will help meet these objectives.
+What resources will you need?
+What outside influences should you be aware of that may be able to help?

 Sales goals differ from company to company and from person to person.
-What I have outlined below are those goals which are good, but then their revision to make them more specific and therefore more achievable;
+The goals outlined below are good, but their revision makes them more specific and therefore more achievable;

 - ‘Reduce sales cycle’ revised to ‘Reduce sales cycle by 7 days in the next quarter‘